onaio/milia/README.md

                                            :ona-api-server-protocol protocol})))
 ```

+# Debugging

+Set the environment variable `DEBUG_API` to true to enable console debugging output on API requests.

 # [Todo] Proposed Client Architecture
 Since the requests to the ONA api from `cljs` or `clj` all return the same data, all the endpoints should be converted into cljx files that can be reused in other projects/dashboards.